Shadow2j/MCI2026_FinalProject/README.md

 ## Architecture

-Pipeline ini mengimplementasikan **Batch Processing Architecture** untuk menganalisis Customer Experience dari dataset e-commerce.
+This pipeline implements a **Batch Processing Architecture** to analyze Customer Experience from an e-commerce dataset.

 ### Data Flow Diagram